Keto, Carnivore, Paleo, Primal, or just Plain Natural!

 Seed-based oils are high in polyunsaturated fats.
 Seed oils are typically extracted in ways that completely destroy the nutrients.
 Be sure to look for cold-pressed versions, but don’t heat these oils.

-People wrongly assume they have to forgo vegetables and especially fruit with a keto diet.
+People wrongly assume they have to completely forgo vegetables and fruit with a keto diet.

-- Cruciferous Veggies: broccoli, cauliflower, and cabbage, kale, brussel sprouts, collard greens
+- Cruciferous Veggies: broccoli, cauliflower, cabbage, Brussels sprouts

 - Bok choy